awillig/dcp-vardis/dcp-vardis-project/specification/dcp-datatypes.md

   service primitives are being exchanged, this is implementation-dependent.
-However, when describing the processing of a `S.request` primitive for a service `S`, we will frequently use the keyword `return`, followed by some status code.
+However, when describing the processing of a `S.request` primitive for a service `S`, we will frequently use the phrase `return status code`, followed by some status code.
 This indicates that processing of the `S.request` primitive stops and that a `S.confirm` primitive carrying the indicated status code shall be returned to the entity generating the `S.request` primitive.

 - We use pseudo-code to describe parts of the behaviour of DCP/VarDis protocols.
 Syntactically, in this pseudo-code we borrow some